-FIGURE 18 DISPARITIES IN BASIC NEEDS INSECURITY 32 BY RACIAL AND ETHNIC IDENTITY, LGBTQ STATUS, AND GENDER IDENTITY way too expensive especially if you are Black [and] live in poverty.
+32 | FIGURE 18 | DISPARITIES IN BASIC NEEDS INSECURITY BY RACIAL AND ETHNIC IDENTITY, LGBTQ STATUS, AND GENDER IDENTITY

+The classes are way too expensive especially if you are Black [and] live in poverty.
 It's hard to pay for the class and rent let alone books for your class or equipment for the class as well.
 Sometimes you have to make a difficult choice: pay for your class or don't eat for a couple of days."